ashwnn/lynis-parser/README.md

 # Lynis Analyzer

-Lynis Analyzer is a small Next.js app that parses Lynis `.dat` reports and shows warnings and suggestions in a clean UI.
+Lynis Analyzer is a small Next.js app that parses Lynis `.dat` reports and shows warnings and suggestions.
 You can optionally run AI analysis using Gemini with your own API key.

 **Live demo:** https://ashwnn.github.io/lynis-analyzer/